 Address the Regional Code Collaboration for opportunities to support Green Building provisions.

-Review and update policies to support healthy, affordable housing.
+Review and update policies to support healthy, affordable housing, including additional strategies to incentivize increased affordable housing and development.

+Consider adding policies that identify regional and/or unincorporated county targets for affordable housing.

+Review and update policies to support appropriate housing for aging demographics, including expanded use of cottage housing.

+Consider adding policies that address the historic distribution of benefits and burdens of infrastructure and services.

 Extend the growth targets that were adopted in the 2012 CPPs to provide a 20-year planning horizon.

+Update data consistent with the 2014 Buildable Lands Report and address any identified shortfall in employment capacity in urban unincorporated King County.

 Review and update policies to ensure that there is robust provision for public/community benefits and consider whether there should be heightened public/community benefits requirements in new developments, especially in areas that may be susceptible to displacement of lower income people and community-based businesses.